 All sites will be provisioned with dual point to point (p2p) circuits to provide resiliency and flexibility.
 Diverse physical routing of the circuits will be requested from the supplier to avoid any common points along the length of each circuit, this will remove the possibility of an outage (either planned or unplanned) taking out administrative access and reduces the possibility of ‘state’ on network devices requiring applications to restart following a circuit failure.

 A new resilient pair of Juniper SRX devices will be delivered into each of the IBM support and Witness sites.
-For the connections from the support and Witness sites to the Crown Datacentres, we propose extending the use of the existing Juniper SRX devices currently hosted at each Crown datacentre to create secure site-to-site IPsec VPN tunnels over each point-to-point circuit.
+For the connections from the support and Witness sites to the Crown Datacentres, we propose to deploy new Juniper SRX devices at each Crown datacentre to create secure site-to-site IPsec VPN tunnels over each point-to-point circuit.
+This de-risks the connectivity cutover by using separate devices.

 Each site will have a bandwidth of 100Mbps.
 QoS will be used to prioritise traffic to the Matcher platform datacentres.

+The circuits and network devices required to implement these connections are summarised in the table: